Default-nick/Default-nick/README.md

 ## Hello my dear friend!

 My name is Leandro, 29 years old, and i'm living in São Paulo, Brazil.
-I have 2 years of experience in front-end development in the professional scenario.
+I have 3 years of experience in front-end development in the professional scenario.
-My goal is to be a Full Stack Developer. <br/>
 I know, there is much more that I need to learn, but I'm very proud of my progress.

 Feel free to connect with me here: